DoKan3/aws-sg-sync/README.md

 ## Work in progress

-### Go utility for keeping AWS Security Groups up to date with specific URL
+### Go utility for keeping AWS Security Groups up to date with specific URLs